shahkochaki/laravel-vault-pro/README.md

 ## Usage

-The package registers a singleton `ShahKochaki\\Vault\\VaultService` that you can inject, resolve from the container, or use in any Laravel context.
+The package registers a singleton `Shahkochaki\\Vault\\VaultService` that you can inject, resolve from the container, or use in any Laravel context.

 ### Simple example — read a secret